Waziup/learning-center-content/content/en/resources/Board_teensy/guides.md

 # Introduction

-Teensy 4.0 is a ARM Cortex-M7 development board at 600 MHz for projects that require more processing power.
+Teensy 4.0 is an ARM Cortex-M7 development board at 600 MHz for projects that require more processing power.
 The teensy lineup is great for situations involving complex realtime applications such as flight simulations, input/output etc,..

 The Teensy 4.0 has a ton of PWM, analog and digital pins with an onboard Real Time clock.
 This makes it suitable for use with any sensor for countless applications.